skip to main content

 1. Some behavioral infractions warrant reallocation of a student’s time through detention beyond the school day.
 This occurs when student misbehavior calls for a significant response short of suspension from school.

-2. Written notice of detention outside of regularly scheduled school hours will be given to the parent of a student who is being assigned a detention at least one day in advance of the date of detention.
+2. Notification of detention outside of regularly scheduled school hours will be given to the parent of a student who is being assigned a detention at least one day in advance of the date of detention.

 4. The responsibility for transportation of students assigned detention outside of school hours rests with the parents of the students.